 - A seemingly ordinary nanny could be a drug addict.

 - A seemingly happy husband could have a second home on the other side of town.

 - Etc. (*) (*)

 How Living A Double Life Can Affect You?

 Living a secret life can cause people to behave in ways that are out of character.

-They often go to desperate length to hide their double life.
+They often go to desperate lengths to hide their double life.

 A double life demands so much vigilance and attentiveness and time and energy invested in concealing their secret life.

-Often, the secret life becomes the dominant one and everything else become secondary and irrelevant.
+Often, the secret life becomes the dominant one and everything else becomes secondary and irrelevant.